realduziy/PyCord-Bot/README.md

 PyCord-Bot is a simple multipurpose discord bot coded in Python.

-The main library that is being used is Pycord: github.com/Pycord-Development/pycord or just install it via this command to make sure it's all correct : py -3 -m pip install git+https://github.com/Pycord-Development/pycord
+The main library that is being used is Py-Cord: github.com/Pycord-Development/pycord or just install it via this command: py -3 -m pip install git+https://github.com/Pycord-Development/pycord

 All of the pip installs that I am using should be, discord, discord-bridge, asyncio, asyncpraw and if that's not all of them then it's not my problem!